SebastienBoyer/Fine-tuning-BERT-for-sentences-classification/README.md

 The code is commented and explains choices made as well as where you should definitly tweek to build your own sentences classifier.
 So it is highly recommended to read it carefully.

 ## Important
-**The code is heavily (I insist on heavily) inspired** by [abhishekkrthakur](https://github.com/abhishekkrthakur/bert-sentiment/) and [venelinvalkov](https://github.com/curiousily/Getting-Things-Done-with-Pytorch/blob/master/08.sentiment-analysis-with-bert.ipynb) (they both have great youtube channels that go throught their own implementation of the code).
+**The code is heavily (I insist on heavily) inspired** by [abhishekkrthakur](https://github.com/abhishekkrthakur/bert-sentiment/) and [venelinvalkov](https://github.com/curiousily/Getting-Things-Done-with-Pytorch/blob/master/08.sentiment-analysis-with-bert.ipynb) (they both have great youtube channels with videos that go throught their own implementation of the code).
 So please if you use this code, acknowledge them too.